livejs/dotjs2016/script-tim.md

 # Snippets

+* Since then I'm gave talks about NERD DISCO around the world to inspire everyone to be creative with the web
+* In the last couple of months I started to collaborate with other web artists, like Sam, to get even

+* Since then I talked about NERD DISCO around the world
+* My passion is music too.
+But instead of using Game Boys, I use the browser.

+* When I was 10 my parents gave me a drum set for my birthday and I loved to play it every day. (pic of me playing drums)
+* 10 years later I had to sell it to finance my information science studies and that made me very sad
+* After leaving the university, I was still sad, so I got a cat and named him Kazzo.
+He loves to talk with me at night and at some point he told me:

+**Kazzo** You love music and you are a dev, why don't you create something based on that?
+**Tim** That is a really good idea.

+* That conversation happened more than two years ago and shortly after I started NERD DISCO.
+* It's using **Web Audio** to analyse music and **Canvas** to generate visualisations, but as Sam already talked about that in his software **modV** in depth, I want to focus on the hardware side of NERD DISCO.

 * More than two years ago I started NERD DISCO: A project to generate visualize audio by using web technologies.
 * These visualiaztions are generated on canvas  And because Sam already talked about how modV generated visualizations, I will focus on the hardware side of NERD DISCO: